SLMillar/silly-reminder/en/step_1.md

 <div style="position:relative;height:calc(200px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:55%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_7Ugf5a3JXb81" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

-Click on each of the squares to draw your pose.
+Click on the squares to draw your pose.
+Whites squares will be lit on the LED display.

 In this example, we have drawn a smiley face as a silly pose.